kflores4716/School_District_Analysis/README.md

 ![Updated_type_summary](https://user-images.githubusercontent.com/94764735/150595123-cc1d0903-4308-4517-ba5e-c6efb3f11c9c.png)

 As was the story for both the scores by school spending and scores by school size, the scores when categorized by school type didn’t change after being rounded to their end numbers.
-Once again, because Thomas High ninth graders performed almost exactly average when compared to both their school and the district, removing those students had minimal affect on the end results.
+Thomas High (still a Charter School) did not affect the overall averages of the Charter Schools in the district with their ninth grader issues.
+Once again, because Thomas High ninth graders performed almost exactly average when compared to both the school and the district, removing those students had minimal affect on the end results.

+# Summary